What is Help to Buy?

 Help to Buy equity loans work like this:

-This works in the same way as Help to Buy equity loans, but buyers in London can borrow 40% of the property price from the government rather than 20%.
+The London Help to Buy scheme works in the same way as Help to Buy equity loans - but buyers in London can borrow 40% of the property price from the government rather than 20%.

 Find out more: London Help to Buy guide